avishgoyal/orbital-eye/README.md

 ## Technical Highlights

-Some of the features I found most interesting to build:

-### Automatic Geolocation

-The application requests the user's location through the browser and automatically updates all calculations.

----

 ### Offline TLE Caching

-Satellite tracking depends on external orbital data.
+Satellite tracking depends on external orbital datasets.

-To avoid failures when CelesTrak is unavailable, Orbital Eye automatically caches downloaded TLE files locally and falls back to cached data whenever necessary.
+To prevent outages from breaking the application, Orbital Eye automatically caches downloaded TLE files locally and falls back to cached data whenever necessary.

----

 ### Visibility Classification Engine

-Instead of simply showing pass times, the application attempts to answer a more useful question:
+Rather than simply displaying pass times, Orbital Eye attempts to answer a more useful question:

-> "Will I actually be able to see it?"
+> Will I actually be able to see it?

-This required combining orbital calculations, weather forecasts, solar geometry, and observer position into a single visibility model.
+This required combining weather forecasts, orbital calculations, solar geometry, and observer position into a single visibility model.

----

-### Smooth Orbit Animation
+### Efficient Orbit Animation

-Future orbital positions are propagated in advance and interpolated on the frontend to create continuous satellite motion around the globe.
+Instead of requesting satellite positions continuously, Orbital Eye precomputes future orbital coordinates and sends them to the browser.

+The frontend interpolates between those positions locally, significantly reducing server load while maintaining smooth animation.

 ---